gabriellopes00/buzzl/README.md

 │     └── assets
 │     └── workflow
 ├── src                     → Application main code
-│    │── app                → Composition layer, entry point code
+│    │── app                → Composition layer, entry point code, server setup...
 │    │    └── server.ts     → Server entry point
 │    ├── domain             → Business rules and entities definition
-│    ├── infra              → External frameworks and libs implementation (orm, encrypter) │    ├── presentation       → External api communication layer (controllers, validators) │    └── usecases           → Usecases implementation
+│    ├── infra              → External frameworks and libs ports implementation (orm, encrypter) │    ├── presentation       → External api communication layer (controllers, validators) │    └── usecases           → Usecases implementation
-└─── tests                  → Application tests
+└─── tests                  → Application tests code
       └── e2e
       └── unit
 ```

 #### Security 🔒

-Users password are hashed with [Argon2](https://github.com/P-H-C/phc-winner-argon2) hash algorithm, winner of the [Password Hashing Competition (PHC)](https://www.password-hashing.net/), the most recommended and secure hashing algorithm option.
+Users password are hashed with [Argon2](https://github.com/P-H-C/phc-winner-argon2) hasher, winner of the [Password Hashing Competition (PHC)](https://www.password-hashing.net/), the most recommended and secure hashing algorithm option.
-Authentications tokens are generated using [JWT](https://jwt.io/), web most used tool to generate authentication tokens, which are encoded with a key pair of [RSA](<https://en.wikipedia.org/wiki/RSA_(cryptosystem)>) keys and RS256 asymmetric cryptography algorithm, increasing token's authenticity.
+Authentications tokens are generated using [JWT](https://jwt.io/), most used tool to generate authentication tokens for web applications, which are encoded with a key pair of [RSA](<https://en.wikipedia.org/wiki/RSA_(cryptosystem)>) keys using RS256 asymmetric cryptography algorithm, increasing token's authenticity.

 #### Logs 📜

-All controllers unexpected errors are stored in the database, becoming available for future analysis and corrections.
-Having a console available, the errors and the requests data can be logged on console, for faster viewing while running the application.
+All controllers, middlewares, usecases and frameworks unexpected errors are stored in a log file, becoming available for future analysis and corrections.

 ## Building and running 🛠

-To run this project locally, you will have to install Nodejs and PostgreSQL on the machine, or run everything with Docker.
-Before run the project, go to **_.env.example_** file, on project root, and rename it to **_.env_**, filling all the properties in the file with your information.
-Public and private keys must be generated with the commands below, and pasted in ._.env_ file, with `\n` and no spaces after each line.
+To run this project locally, you will have to install Nodejs and PostgreSQL on the machine, or run everything with Docker and docker-compose.
+Before run the project, go to **_.env.example_** file, on project root, and rename it to **_.env_** only, filling all the properties in the file with your information _(api port, db credentials...)_.
+Public and private keys must be generated with the commands below, and pasted in ._.env_ file, with `\n` and _no spaces_ after each line.

 ###### Cloning Repository